fvall/fvall.github.io/content/flask-dashboard-2.md

 - 2021/04/01
 - 2021_04_01

 All of these have years followed by months, followed by days.
-It would be nice if we could write a function which parse all of these cases.
+It would be nice if we could write a function that parse all of these cases.
 And that's exactly what our `parse_date` function will do.
 Its purpose is simply to give more flexibility when working with dates.

 <figure>